hyxhnygmd/Minecrraft/README.md

 Minecraft World Forum https://www.bilibili.com/read/cv9809328/ For reference only

-How to import mods? http://www.minecraftxz.com/ FYI
+How to import mods or maps? http://www.minecraftxz.com/ for reference only (the method is similar)

-The above content is organized by hyxhnygmd (Xbox codename).
+The above content is organized by hyxhnygmd (Xbox code name)

+If you have any suggestions, please contact Email: wyxhnygmd@outlook.com

 日本語